 The toolkit components offer guidance to elected officials, department heads, and other staff who will be closely involved in refining or reenginnering systems to achieve core neighborhood outcomes.

 PART 5

 Assets

 Issues

 Vision

 Conditions

 Outcomes

-Strategies

-Implementation

-Neighborhood Implementation Briefs
+Guidance

 Part 5 includes an implementation brief for each core neighborhood.
 Each brief focuses on local conditions, defines a vision to aim for and outcomes to achieve, and provides guidance for implementing Part 4 tools at the neighborhood level.

-Who can use this?
+Implementation Who does this aim to help?

 The implementation briefs are useful to neighborhood residents and leaders who want to know how to play their important role in plan implementation.
 They also provide critical local context for elected officials and staff at agencies closely involved with implementation.
-CORE NEIGHBORHOODS MASTER PLAN | czbLLC | NOVEMBER 2020
+CORE NEIGHBORHOODS MASTER PLAN | czbLLC | JANUARY 2021